krzysztofj1234567890/computer-science-basics-tutorials/Architecture/event-driven.md

 Allows for the continuous delivery of events to interested parties.
 It is often used in event-driven architecture to decouple applications and services and to enable real-time processing of events.
 In this pattern, data is continuously ingested from various sources and streamed in real-time, enabling the ability to build instant insights and take immediate actions.

+### Choreography

+Choreography achieves communication without tight control.

+Communication __between bounded contexts__ is often where choreography can be most effective.
+With choreography, producers don’t have expectations of how and when the event will be processed.
+They are only responsible for sending events to an event ingestion service and adhering to the schema.
+This reduces dependencies between the two bounded contexts.

+Event buses, such as EventBridge, can be used for choreography.

+### Orchestration

+In orchestration, communication is more tightly controlled.
+A central service coordinates the interaction and order in which services are invoked.

+__Often within a bounded context__, you need to __control the sequence of service integration__, maintain state, and handle errors and retries.
+These use cases are well suited for orchestration.

+Workflow orchestration services like AWS Step Functions or Amazon Managed Workflows for Apache Airflow (Amazon MWAA) can help build for orchestration.

+Together, choreography and orchestration give you the flexibility to address different needs in your domain-driven designs

 ## Event consumption patterns <a id="EventConsumption"></a>